dominic-espo/Savefile-Saver/README.md

 ### Requirements

+* Compiler that supports the Windows API, and C++20
 * Windows 7 =<

 *It may be possible to use Windows versions lower than this, but versions lower than 7 have not been tested, and may have critical bugs that